 Rightsizing: Finding the Perfect Home for Your Next Chapter

-Is Downsizing the same is rightsizing?
+Is Downsizing the same as rightsizing?

 For many homeowners, the idea of "downsizing" has been around for years—trading a larger home for a smaller, more manageable space.
 But a newer term, "rightsizing," is gaining popularity, especially among retirees and those approaching retirement.
 Unlike downsizing, which suggests moving into a smaller space out of necessity, rightsizing is about finding a home that best fits your current lifestyle, health needs, and financial goals—whether that means moving to a smaller place, a larger home with more amenities, or even a different type of living arrangement altogether.